mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/quota-management/index.md

 model: /mesosphere/dcos/2.0/data.yml
 excerpt: Using groups and quota management for multi-tenancy
 ---

-Groups provide the foundation for supporting multi-tenant clusters using DC/OS&trade;.
+Groups provide the foundation for supporting multi-tenant clusters using Mesosphere&reg; DC/OS&trade;.
 Groups enable you to create logical collections of services, permissions, secrets, and quotas.
 You can then use these logical collections to map a group to a specific team, project, or Line of Business.

 The topics in this section discuss how you can use **groups** to manage resources by setting quota restrictions to support multi-tenancy.

 # Quotas
 You can define a **quota** to specify the maximum resources that the services in a group can use.
 Once the limit is reached, no new services or scaling up of existing services is allowed.

 Quota in DC/OS is built on top of the [Quota Limits](https://mesos.apache.org/documentation/latest/quota/) primitive in Apache&reg; Mesos&reg;.
 Specifically, the quota set on a top-level DC/OS group (for example, "/dev") is translated to setting the quota limit on the corresponding resource role in Mesos (for example, "dev").
 Additionally, services launched inside a given group are configured to use the resources allocated to the **group role** (for example, "dev"), so that their resource consumption can be limited by the quota defined.

 # Prerequisites